Writing Your First Limnoria Plugin¶

 instantiates a random number generator instance and pre-seeds it.
 This isn’t

-technically necessary for Python’s random
+technically necessary when using Python’s random

 module, but it helps outline